jeffskinnerbox/.dotfiles/pkg-nvim/nvim/lua/experimental/docs/alacritty-tmux-and-neovim.md

 - [My Development Setup (Neovim, Tmux, Alacritty & Rust-based CLI Tools](https://www.youtube.com/watch?v=stCXFxC4OH0)
 - [My Forever Dev Workflow](https://www.youtube.com/watch?v=_YaI2vDbk0o)

 # Tmux + Alacritty + NeoVim

-The three major components that make up NeoVim instance are Alacritty, Tmux, and of course NeoVim itself.
+The three major components that make up my NeoVim user experiance are Alacritty, Tmux, and of course NeoVim itself.

 ## NeoVim
 I have not one but several instances of NeoVim in my `.dotfiles` directory.
 This is because I have a stable version I used daily and then I have at least one version which is undergoing enhancement & fixes.